Remembering Chris Davolos

 …but we also disagreed like Paul and Barnabas.

-Like Paul and Barnabas (Acts 15:36-41), Chris and I had some sharp disagreements throughout our journey of life together as GodBuddies.
+Like Paul and Barnabas (Acts 15:36-41), Chris and I had some sharp disagreements throughout our journey together as GodBuddies.
 We frequently did not see “eye to eye” and often debated topics.
 However, we always spoke the truth in love (Ephesians 4:15) as we challenged each other, especially when it came to something not up to our agreed-upon standards for living as followers of Christ.

 We “sharpened” each other